 Featured Heart Health Supplement

-We have been taking a specially formulated product called Total Balance as our core nutritional supplement.
+We have been taking a specially formulated product called Total Balance as our core nutritional supplement for many yhears.
 It contains all of the heart healthy nutrients we discuss on our site, as well as vitamins, minerals and amino acids for overall health and well-being.

 See for yourself how Total Balance with natural ingredients may help reduce your risk of developing heart disease today.

-What are the specific nutrients for heart disease prevention?
+What are some of the specific nutrients for heart disease prevention?

 Along with eating healthy, exercising and eliminating bad habits such as smoking and alcohol abuse, it is also important to include heart nutrients in your diet.